hoverla-bobocode/Bibernate/README.md

   us and donate to us, we promise to improve and develop our product.) *
 3. Create [`SessionFactory`](src/main/java/com/bobocode/bibernate/session/SessionFactory.java) that would represent your persistence unit using [`Persistence`](src/main/java/com/bobocode/bibernate/Persistence.java) class
-4. Create [`Session`](src/main/java/com/bobocode/bibernate/session/Session.java object to interact with a persistence context using [`SessionFactory`](src/main/java/com/bobocode/bibernate/session/SessionFactory.java).
+4. Create [`Session`](src/main/java/com/bobocode/bibernate/session/Session.java) object to interact with persistence context using [`SessionFactory`](src/main/java/com/bobocode/bibernate/session/SessionFactory.java).
 Look at the [example](#sessionsrcmainjavacombobocodebibernatesessionsessionjava-creation-example) below.